 | Informal Recognition | Spontaneous appreciation | Daily contributions, supportive actions | Thank-you notes, quick messages, shout-outs |

-Using BRAVO to Support Coworker Recognition
+Using BRAVO to Build a Consistent Coworker Recognition Practice

 FAQs